We are committed to building a culture of safety in which children are protected from abuse and harm in all areas including online safety.

 - All e-mail communication should be appropriate and written in a professional manner.

 - Caution should be taken if personal e-mail addresses are used on the settings computer/laptop.

 - E-mail attachments should only be opened if they are from a source known and trusted, due to the risk of the attachment containing viruses or other harmful programmes.

 - Illegal or inappropriate materials MUST NOT be uploaded, downloaded or accessed.

 - Practitioners should ensure that the settings computer/laptop is used appropriately to avoid disabling or damaging equipment.

 - Practitioners should not install or store programmes of any type nor try to alter any computer/laptop settings, unless permission has been granted and changes are in line with policies and procedures.

 - Practitioners should not try (unless permission has been given) to make large downloads or uploads that might take up internet capacity and prevent other users from being able to carry out work.

 - Children are supervised when using internet devices and staff ensure that the material promotes their development.

-We use tablets in the preschool to take photos of the children and record these directly into their learning journals.
-We ensure these devices are used for this purpose only and do not install applications such as social media and messaging sites to these devices.
+The devices in preschool to access tapestry, take photos/videos etc of the children and record these directly into their online learning journals are used for this purpose only and we must not install applications such as social media and messaging sites to these devices.